 Trudi holds a Master of Policy Sciences degree from the University of Maryland, Baltimore County, and a B.A. in English from the University of Maryland, College Park.
 She earned a Nonprofit Fund Raising Certificate from the University of Missouri-Kansas City’s Bloch School of Business and Public Administration and also has extensive nonprofit board experience.

 Matthew received a B.A. in Philosophy from the University of Missouri - Kansas City where he focused on bioethics and philosophy of science.
 He then completed an M.S. in Public Policy from the Georgia Institute of Technology focused on health policy and a certificate in science, technology, and society studies.
-Matthew is interested in the ethical and policy dimensions of emerging issues at the intersection of medicine, technology, and society.

 Monica joined the Center in July 2016 as the Operations Assistant.
 Her diverse professional background includes non-profit volunteer coordination, co-owning a store-front business, professional sales, college and corporate computer training and freelance writing.
 Monica has always enjoyed volunteering in her community.